Sxip/netify.js/README.md

   Used for data ending with `\x00`

 * Chunk
-  Used to handle data chunks.
+  Used to handle data chunks

 If the premade procols do not fit your needs, you have the option to extend the protocol `Base` class and create your own protocol to fit your needs.